 What puzzles me the most as I mature as a writer is my learning potential.
 For instance, after reviewing only one article written by another writer, I learned how to change the tone of my content to adapt it to the tone of that article.
 The first time I tried this technique, I got a bit scared because it looked like that someone else wrote it.
 But, slowly I started adapting to this technique.

-I collect the writing dough by using a method that I learned after studying Socrates in detail, which involves studying objects and individuals around me—I have studied several philosophers, and I feel that each one of them have somehow left a mark on my soul and method of thinking.
+I collect the writing dough by using a method that I learned after studying Socrates and some other authors in detail.
+This method involves studying objects and individuals around me—I have studied several philosophers and writers, and I feel that each one of them have somehow left a mark on my soul and method of thinking.
 I also know how people belonging to different economic classes and cultures speak.
 I have observed several types of individuals up close, and I know how to replicate their tones and conversation styles.
 In addition, I know their manner of thinking and deriving logical conclusions.
 Lastly, I know the fears, strengths, desires, likes, dislikes, and experiences of several individuals—if I want I can take just one of someone else’s fears and write something intriguing about it.